 About our Advanced Yoga Teacher Training program

-Join Rachel for this 150 hours of immersive, level 2 teacher training starting in August 2019.
-This training is suitable for teachers who have already completed a minimum 200 hours of training, in any tradition.
+Join Rachel for this 150 hours of immersive Yoga teacher training.
+This training is suitable for teachers who have already completed a minimum 200 hours of training, in any Yoga tradition.

 The Yoga Sutras of Patanjali as the mirror - This component/module is held over three immersive days of chanting, studying and deep reflection.
 Through a process self-inquiry we explore the Yoga Sutras as a mirror to our minds.
 How can I define the even state of mind that I crave?
 What interrupts my mental clarity?
 What is the cause of these disturbances?
 What methods lead me towards the state of Yoga?

 The Bhagavad Gita – This module delves into the yogic wisdom of the Bhagavad Gita, and unpacks the paths to a state of yoga; as taught by Krishna in this epic text.
 Discover new ways to understand and teach from this timeless classic in a way that is relatable to our modern lives.

 Dharma circle – Self-enquiry and Satsang are the heart of the yogic path.
 Spend time in sacred circle with experienced facilitators to guide you on a journey of self-discovery through group process and yoga philosophy.
 This is an intimate and safe community where competition and comparison are not encouraged.

 Deepening into practice and teaching – Theory and practice of yoga techniques including classical Vinyasa Krama, the Vinyasa of Pranayama, Vinyasa of meditation (Dharana), Bandha, Mudra, Chanting, and other traditional yoga techniques.
 Substantial emphasis will be given to both the theory and guided practice within the Krishnamacharya lineage.